GLOKON/crowd-auth/README.md

     $ php artisan config:publish "glokon/laravel-crowd-auth"

-Once the configuration is published go to your `config/packages/glokon/laravel-crowd-auth/crowdauth.php` and configure the crowd settings.
+Once the configuration is published go to your `config/packages/glokon/laravel-crowd-auth/crowdauth.php` and configure your Atlassian Crowd settings.

-After you have configured the crowd settings you need to change the `driver` setting in `config/auth.php` to:
+After you have configured your Atlassian Crowd settings you need to change the `driver` setting in `config/auth.php` to:

 ```php
 'driver' => 'crowd-auth',
 ```

-Once all this is completed you can simply use `Auth::Attempt()` and it will attempt to login using the crowd server.
+Once all this is completed you can simply use `Auth::Attempt()` and it will attempt to login using your Atlassian Crowd server.